MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/html.md

 <!-- TODO: Something to do. -->

 Especially good for a static website where you don't want your TODO items to show up on the site.
-Though you might want to use the Jekyll `{% comment %}` filter if you want to avoid your comment from being rendered as HTML source.
+Though you might want to use the Jekyll `comment` filter if you want to avoid your comment from being rendered as HTML source.

+{% comment %}
+Message here
+{% endcomment %}

 ## Formatting